commands

 -Type

-• Engine - for the SQL Server instance
+• Engine - Returns firewall rules for the SQL Server Database Engine service

-• Browser - for the SQL Server Browser
+• Browser - Returns firewall rules for the SQL Server Browser service (UDP 1434)

-• DAC - for the dedicated admin connection (DAC)
+• DAC - Returns firewall rules for the Dedicated Admin Connection

 Alias